-Man escapes police custody in Rotorua Hospital, police launch national review
+Fourth escaped prisoner this week, police launch national review

-A man has escaped police custody while at Rotorua Hospital today, making him the fourth criminal this week that police are now hunting for after evading their grasp.
+A man has escaped police custody while at Rotorua Hospital today, making him the fourth escaper this week that police are now hunting.

-And police have tonight announced a national review of review of custody and transport of prisoners after two high profile escape incidents this week.

-Rotorua police are seeking Levi Parekuka who escaped their custody shortly after 4pm while at Rotorua Hospital.
+Levi Parekuka escaped from Rotorua Police custody shortly after 4pm.

-Parekuka had been arrested this morning on outstanding warrants.
+He had been arrested earlier in the day on outstanding warrants.

-Cordons were set up in the area where Parekuka was last seen and an active search for him is under way.
+Cordons were set up in the area where Parekuka was last seen and a search is under way.

-Earlier this week, police admitted they did not follow best practice after three inmates overpowered a guard and escaped from Levin court.
+Earlier this week, police admitted they did not follow best practice after three inmates overpowered a guard and escaped from the Levin courthouse.

-A large manhunt is currently under way for the three men who are still at large.
+A large manhunt is under way for the men who are still at large.

-Police are still hunting for Wiremu Eparaima, Te Wera Hemara and Emmanuel Witana, who escaped while being placed in transport at Levin District Court about 5.40pm when a fourth man restrained a police officer, allowing the trio to flee.
+Wiremu Eparaima, Te Wera Hemara and Emmanuel Witana escaped while being placed in transport at Levin District Court about 5.40pm on Wednesday when a fourth man restrained a police officer, allowing the trio to flee.

-Commander Inspector Sarah Stewart told reporters yesterday she did not know whether the prisoners had been handcuffed at the time they escaped.
+Commander Inspector Sarah Stewart told reporters yesterday she did not know whether the prisoners had been handcuffed at the time.

 The group had been in court on various charges relating to violence and driving offences.

-The prisoners had been inside Levin District Court and then moved to where a transport vehicle was located inside an internal garage, Stewart said.
+The prisoners had been inside Levin District Court and then moved to a transport vehicle inside an internal garage, Stewart said.

-One offender pressed an emergency lever to get the roller door open sufficiently for him to escape under.
+One offender pressed an emergency lever to open the roller door sufficiently for him to escape under.

-Another offender then held on to the officer and the other two were able to hold on to him and leave through the garage door.
+Another offender then held on to the officer and the other two were able to also leave through the garage door.

-The trio then ran toward the local supermarket, got into a member of the public's vehicle and made him drive toward northwest Levin, before stopping the vehicle, getting out and fleeing on foot.
+The trio then ran towards a supermarket, got into a member of the public's vehicle and made him drive towards northwest Levin, before fleeing on foot.

+A brother of one of the three men has called on them to hand themselves in.

-Rotorua police encourage the community to be aware and report any suspicious activity by calling 111 immediately in relation to the escaped Rotorua Hospital prisoner.
+Rotorua police encourage the community to be aware after the latest escape and report any suspicious activity by calling 111 immediately.

-If you see Parekuka or have any information on his whereabouts please call 111.

 Information can also be reported to Crimestoppers on 0800 555 111.

-Police Commissioner Mike Bush issued a statement tonight saying police had launched a national review of the custody and transport of prisoners undertaken by police.
+Meanwhile, police have announced a national review of custody and transport of prisoners after two high profile escapes this week.
+Police Commissioner Mike Bush said police had launched a national review of the custody and transport of prisoners by police.

 "Our staff go to work every day to keep the community safe and I want to be sure that the procedures and policies we have in place in regard to the custody and transport of prisoners is fit for purpose and mitigates the risks both to staff and the public," Bush said.